-Zhenbin [3019] has shown that graphs obtained by starting with any number of identical stars, appending an edge to exactly one edge from each star, then joining the vertices at which the appended edges were attached to a new vertex are graceful.
+Zhenbin [3286] has shown that graphs obtained by starting with any number of identical stars, appending an edge to exactly one edge from each star, then joining the vertices at which the appended edges were attached to a new vertex are graceful.
 He also shows that graphs obtained by starting with any two stars, appending an edge to exactly one edge from each star, then joining the vertices at which the appended edges were attached to a new vertex are graceful.
-In [1173] Jesintha and Sethuraman use a method of Hrnciar and Havier [1064] to generate graceful trees from a graceful star with n edges.
+In [1271] Jesintha and Sethuraman use a method of Hrnciar and Havier [1137] to generate graceful trees from a graceful star with n edges.

-Aldred and McKay [122] used a computer to show that all trees with at most 26 vertices are harmonious.
-That caterpillars are harmonious has been shown by Graham and Sloane [964].
-In a paper published in 2004 Krishnaa [1479] claims to proved that all trees have both graceful and harmonious labelings.
+Aldred and McKay [131] used a computer to show that all trees with at most 26 vertices are harmonious.
+That caterpillars are harmonious has been shown by Graham and Sloane [1034].
+In a paper published in 2004 Krishnaa [1599] claims to proved that all trees have both graceful and harmonious labelings.
 However, her proofs were flawed.

-Vietri [2832] utilized a counting technique that generalizes Rosa's graceful parity condition and provides constraints on possible graceful labelings of certain classes of trees.
+Vietri [3086] utilized a counting technique that generalizes Rosa's graceful parity condition and provides constraints on possible graceful labelings of certain classes of trees.
 He expresses doubts about the validity of the graceful tree conjecture.
-In [2820] Vietri introduced a family of homogeneous polynomials (mod 2), one for every degree, having as many variables as the number of vertices, for any fixed graph; a so-called "graceful polynomial" that vanishes (mod 2) that may be useful for proving that the related graph is non-graceful (the degree 1 case dates back to Rosa's work).
+In [3074] Vietri introduced a family of homogeneous polynomials (mod 2), one for every degree, having as many variables as the number of vertices, for any fixed graph; a so-called "graceful polynomial" that vanishes (mod 2) that may be useful for proving that the related graph is non-graceful (the degree 1 case dates back to Rosa's work).
 He also classified graphs whose graceful polynomials vanish for degrees 2 to 4, thereby obtaining some new non-graceful graphs.

-Using a variant of the Matrix Tree Theorem, Whitty [2916] specifies an $n \times n$ matrix of indeterminates whose determinant is a multivariate polynomial that enumerates the gracefully labeled (n+1)-vertex trees.
+Using a variant of the Matrix Tree Theorem, Whitty [3173] specifies an $n \times n$ matrix of indeterminates whose determinant is a multivariate polynomial that enumerates the gracefully labeled (n+1)-vertex trees.
 Whitty also gives a bijection between gracefully labelled graphs and rook placements on a chessboard on the Möbius strip.
-In [538] Buratti, Rinaldi, and Traetta use graceful labelings of paths to obtain a result on Hamiltonian cycle systems.
+In [578] Buratti, Rinaldi, and Traetta use graceful labelings of paths to obtain a result on Hamiltonian cycle systems.

-In [520] Brankovic and Wanless describe applications of graceful and graceful-like labelings of trees to several well known combinatorial problems including complete graph decompositions, the Oberwolfach problem, and coloring.
-They also discuss the connection between $\alpha$ -labeling of paths and near transversals in Latin squares and show how spectral graph theory might be used to further the progress on the graceful tree conjecture.
+In [558] Brankovic and Wanless describe applications of graceful and graceful-like labelings of trees to several well known combinatorial problems including complete graph decompositions, the Oberwolfach problem, which asks for a decomposition of K_v into copies of a given 2-regular graph F, and coloring.
+They also discuss the connection between α -labeling of paths and near transversals in Latin squares and show how spectral graph theory might be used to further the progress on the graceful tree conjecture.